bignellrp/footyapp/README.md

 Select the players using the checkboxes and it should output a balanced team for each side.

-Coded using Python, HTML and Flask using
+Coded using Python, HTML and Quart using
 [grayscale bootstrap template](https://startbootstrap.com/theme/grayscale)

 You can test this by installing this docker image and cloning this repo to